 A couple of kilometres further to the North of the dolphin viewing spot is the natural attraction of Kampi Rapids.
 A series of platforms have been built above the swirling waters, creating a scenic spot for a picnic or swim.
 Local families often congregate here on weekends and holidays to relax and enjoy the refreshing waters.
 Foreigners are usually charged a small admission fee.

 Several stalls are set up at the top of the rapids selling local food and drinks, including the local speciality Chak Chreng, a type of snail only found in this area.
 I didn’t have time to actually go down to the rapids (due to my navigational error earlier in the day).
-However, I took a short break to view the rapids and people watch from above.
+However, I took a short break to view the rapids and to people watch from above.
 It looked like the perfect place to chill out with a book and a cold drink.

 Koh Trong Island